top of page

 • application of technology which is estimated to have great potential to affect the environment.

-UKL-UPL must be owned by businesses and/or activities that do not have significant impacts on the environment.
-Business and/or activity plans that are required to have UKL-UPL include:
+A UKL-UPL is only required for businesses and/or activities that will not have a significant impact on the environment.
+Businesses and/or activity plans that are required to have UKL-UPL are as follows:

-• types of business plans and/or activities that do not have significant impacts;
+• types of business plans and/or activities that will not have a significant impact;

 • type of business plans and/or activities whose business location and/or activity is carried out outside and/or not directly adjacent to a protected area; and